Skip to content

 \[\mathcal{L} = \alpha \cdot \mathcal{L}_{\text{rec}} + \mathcal{L}_{\text{line}}\]

-• \(\mathcal{L}_{\text{rec}}\) (Reconstruction Loss): L1 loss measuring pixel-level differences between the predicted backward mapping and the ground-truth displacement field.
+• \(\mathcal{L}_{\text{rec}}\) (Reconstruction Loss): L1 loss calculating pixel-level differences between predicted backward mapping and GT displacement fields.

-• \(\mathcal{L}_{\text{line}}\) (Line Prediction Loss): A weighted BCE loss analogous to that used in RDGR, computed separately for the H-Line and V-Line prediction maps.
-Positive samples (line pixels) are up-weighted to alleviate the severe class imbalance (line pixels constitute less than 5% of all pixels).
+• \(\mathcal{L}_{\text{line}}\) (Line Prediction Loss): Weighted BCE loss for H-Line and V-Line maps.
+Positive samples (line pixels) are weighted to mitigate extreme class imbalance (lines usually occupy < 5% of pixels).

 Key Experimental Results